yarlson/stagely/docs/architecture/05-stagely-yaml-spec.md

 # Preview phase: How to run the built images
 preview:
-  size: "large" # VM size for the preview environment
+  size: "large" # VM size for the preview stagelet

   # Lifecycle hooks (run before opening traffic)
   lifecycle: